jackyc-11/appinventor-sources/appinventor/docs/markdown/reference/components/sensors.md

  by a ball rolling on the surface of the device.
 For the angle of tilt, use [`Angle`](#OrientationSensor.Angle).

+{:id="OrientationSensor.Name" .text .ro .bo} *Name*
+: Gets the name of the OrientationSensor.

 {:id="OrientationSensor.Pitch" .number .ro .bo} *Pitch* : Returns the pitch angle of the device.
  To return meaningful values the sensor must be enabled.